TUBAF-IUZ-LiaScript/English_for_BAI_MM_BWM_BM/videos_summaries.md

 !?[](https://www.youtube.com/watch?v=UTmsSG8OW5M)
 ### Summary
 {{1}}
-    One of Britain's greatest mathematicians and a hero who saved millions of lives with his scientific discoveries.
+    One of Britain's greatest mathematicians and a hero who saved millions of lifes with his scientific discoveries.
 We’re talking about Alan Turing who was born in London in 1912.

     In his early childhood he and his brother were in charge of a military man.
 This was a very agonizing part of his life and his father recognized that.
 As a consequence he sent Alan to the Sherborne School in Dorset in 1925.
 There he met Christopher Morcom, the first love of his life.
 In the following years they spent much time together discussing math and science.
 Alan's life was shattered into pieces when Christopher died of tuberculosis in 1930.